As an architect, how do you serve your clients’ needs more quickly?

 Unfortunate fact: fires happen.
 They are scary.
 You want your tenants to be able to get out - fast.
 Stairs are like wearing layers in Chicago; if you have them you can always take them off, but you will be freezing or in trouble if you don’t.

 TestFit is parameter driven.
 A few of those parameters are directly linked to life safety codes.
-Our verticals menu, seen below, defaults to IBC code.
-We allow you to change these as you see fit.
+Our verticals menu, for example, references the IBC code, and allow you to customize these as you see fit.

 Changes you can make to the Life Safety Parameters include: